Welshy92/jacobs-tech-tips/README.md

 * [OperaGX](https://www.opera.com/gx) - Dev Tools to troubleshoot and test features, solve issues with responsiveness and styling.
 * [Am I Responsive?](https://ui.dev/amiresponsive) - To show the website image on a variety of devices.
 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) - Chrome DevTool extension that I use on my OperaGX browser.
+* [Audacity](https://www.audacityteam.org) - A voice recording software.
+Used for the index.html audio clip.
+* [Open Broadcasting Software (OBS)](https://obsproject.com) - A video recording/streaming software.
+Used to create the video tutorial.
 ***
 ## **Deployment & Local Development**